ashutoshtiwari-jnv/Real-Estate-Price-Prediction-System/README.md

 # ML_project
-this is the diginique techlab project on real estate price prediction system
+This is the diginique techlab project on real estate price prediction system